Yoctol/bottender/docs/channel-line-notify.md

 };
 ```

-### Receive response code from redirect and Send notification by access token
+### Receiving Response Code from Redirect and Send Notification by Access Token

-Add the following code snippet into `server.js` to handle request from LINE Notify redirect.
+Add the following code snippet into `server.js` to handle requests from LINE Notify redirect.

 ```js
   ...